jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 The Jupyter notebook, `data_viz_Fig3a/Fig_3a_plotter.ipynb`, summarizes read mapping stats and generates Fig. 3a.
 Input files are in `data_viz_Fig3a/input_data`.

+After production, the resulting raw PDF `Figure_3a_raw.pdf` was edited in Inkscape (e.g., to clean up axis labels and modify the bubble colour scheme).

 ### Figure 3b (and Extended Data Fig. 7): up/down regulation of genes in the two "_Ca._ Chloroheliales" MAGs
 The Jupyter notebook, `data_viz_Fig3b/Fig_3b_plotter.ipynb`, summarizes read count normalization methods and plotting of both figures.

 Input files need to be downloaded (as a `.tar.gz` file) from the Zenodo repo [using this link](https://zenodo.org/record/5131685/files/lake_survey_Ca_Chloroheliales_MAGs_info.tar.gz?download=1).
 The tarball should be extracted, and the contents should be saved in `data_viz_Fig3b/input_data`.
 You're then ready to run the Jupyter notebook.

+The resulting raw PDFs, `Figure_3b_raw.pdf` and `Figure_ED7_raw.pdf`, are in the folder.
+These received minor edits via Inkscape to finalize.

-Data from these analyses was also summarized to make Supplementary Data 5.
+Data from these analyses were also summarized to make Supplementary Data 5.